Arata Izumi

+Arata Izumi (和泉 新, Izumi Arata) is a professional football coach and former footballer who played as a midfielder.
+He was recently the assistant coach of I-League club Inter Kashi.
+Born in Japan, Izumi represented India at the international level.

 Izumi began his professional career in Singapore with Albirex Niigata Singapore and in his native Japan for Mitsubishi Mizushima before moving to India in 2006.
 He spent the first three years in India with East Bengal and Mahindra United before spending six seasons with Pune.
 He then went on to play for Atlético de Kolkata, Mumbai, Pune City, and NEROCA.
 With NEROCA, Izumi helped the Manipuri club earn promotion to the I-League.
 He then ended his career playing with the Kerala Blasters.

-Izumi also represented India at international level, giving away his Japanese passport in order to do so.
-Izumi played nine matches for India between 2013 and 2014.

 Club career

 Albirex Niigata Singapore

 In 2005, Izumi started his professional football career with Albirex Niigata Singapore of the S.League.
 Albirex Niigata Singapore was an affiliate of Albirex Niigata of the J.League.
 Arata grew a reputation for his speed while in the S.League.
 He scored his first professional goal of his career against Tampines Rovers in the S.League on 18 September 2005.
 He then scored his second goal of the season on 30 September 2005 against Woodlands Wellington.
 Arata ended the season with 22 caps in S.League with 3 goals and 2 caps in the Singapore Cup scoring 1 goal.